Samuel Manhom, one of the Lost Boys of South Sudan, came to Australia after 12 years in a Kenyan refugee camp.

 Sam’s mission is to build a village primary school that will encourage the growth of civil society and contribute towards the building of a new self reliant South Sudan.

-The local community has granted the land, building plans have been drawn and the Lakes State government has promised to provide support.
+The local community granted the land, building plans were drawn and the Lakes State government promised to provide support.
 During 2015 we established a partnership with the Catholic Diocese of Rumbek who will provide teachers and operate the school.
-Now we need to build a school!
+Then we had to build a school!

 To help us realise Sam’s dream follow this link: